kantega/storm-twitter-workshop/README.md

 Goal: Show what people are discussing right now.
 Problem: How do we create such ranking if we do not store every event or hashtag?
 Hint: We do this by introducing two new bolts; the IntermediateRankingsBolt and the TotalRankingsBolt.
+Information about how these bolts work: http://www.michael-noll.com/blog/2013/01/18/implementing-real-time-trending-topics-in-storm/
+New concept:
+    Sliding Windows - Time or size based frame for calculation objects Tick tuples - When we require a bolt to “do something” at a fixed interval

 ## STEP SIX ##
 ### Storm: Extracting sentiment values